Analyze and Model Data on GPU

 template = templateTree("MaxNumSplits",20,"Reproducible",true); classificationEnsemble = fitcensemble(XTrainPCA,YTrain, ...
 "Method","AdaBoostM2", ...
 "NumLearningCycles",30, ...
 "Learners",template, ...
 "LearnRate",0.1, ...
 "ClassNames",[1; 2; 3; 4; 5]);

 To use the trained model for the test set, you need to transform the test data set by using the PCA obtained from the training data set.

 Evaluate the accuracy of the trained classifier with the test data.

 classificationError = loss(classificationEnsemble,XTestPCA,YTest);

-Transfer data or model properties from the GPU to the local workspace for use with a function that does not support GPU arrays.
+Transfer data or model properties from a GPU to the local workspace for use with a function that does not support GPU arrays.

-Transferring GPU arrays can be costly and is generally not necessary unless you need to use your result with functions that do not support GPU arrays or in another workspace where a GPU is unavailable.
+Transferring GPU arrays can be costly and is generally not necessary unless you need to use the results with functions that do not support GPU arrays, or use the results in another workspace where a GPU is unavailable.

 gather (Parallel Computing Toolbox) function transfers data from the GPU into the local workspace.
 Gather the

-dist data and confirm that the data is no longer a GPU array.
+dist data, and then confirm that the data is no longer a GPU array.

 dist = gather(dist); TF = isgpuarray(dist)